There has been a steady decline in church attendance spanning the last two decades.

 Consider sponsoring a local sports team or event.
 Your church name and logo will be included on their marketing materials and establish you as a "friend" of the community.

-This doesn't have to be a huge financial investment, either - if your church doesn't have the funds to be a monetary sponsor, you can offer up services such as volunteers for games and events or even offer the use of your church and/or the surrounding land.
+Local partnership opportunities don't have to be a huge financial investment, either - if your church doesn't have the funds to be a monetary sponsor, you can offer up services such as volunteers for games and events or even offer the use of your church and/or the surrounding land.

 14. Improve Your Virtual Services

 Due to the pandemic, many churches had to scramble to offer virtual church service.
-As virtual church offerings become the norm, churches will need to improve the quality of their online worship
+As virtual church offerings become the norm, churches will need to improve the quality of their online worship.

 If you're looking for easy and affordable methods and tools, we've built a detailed guide that will help you improve your virtual services.
 And it's free!
 Click the guide below to download.